JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 ### [AlphaDIA](https://github.com/MannLabs/alphadia)
 1. Select FASTA and import .raw files in "Input files"
 2. In "Method settings" you need to define your search parameters
-3. Turn on "Predict Library"
+3. Turn on "Predict Library", optionally run a second search iteration with the MBR library.
 4. The input files for ProteoBench are "pg_matrix.tsv" (protein quantification) and "log.txt" (parameter files)

 ### [FragPipe - DIA-NN](https://github.com/Nesvilab/FragPipe)